RasmusHaugaard/embedding-template-matching/readme.md

 ## todo

-mvp:

-* continuous rotation aug
-* ros action server (obj_name -> cam_t_pose)
-    * dynamically load obj model
-    * store all images and predictions
+* per object logs (also from infer) ?
+    * use these in annotate
+* allow to select a roi
-* rename project
+    * project wide? / per object?

-later:

 * allow updating the camera
     * new camera / camera calibration should not affect older annotations
     * should be able to use old annotations, as long as scale has not changed
-* script to delete images with no annotations
+* script to delete images / log images with no annotations
 * monitor and log average recall
 * better documentation